fiskaltrust/rollout-doc/en/README.md

 </p>
 <br/>

 This repository is home to **Rollout Documentation** of fiskaltrust for the german market.
-It supports POSCreators (cash register manufacturers) and POSDealers (cash register dealers) in the rollout process of the fiskaltrust.mMiddleware and other fiskaltrust products.
+It supports POSCreators (cash register manufacturers) and POSDealers (cash register dealers) in the rollout process of the fiskaltrust.Middleware and other fiskaltrust products.

 ## Getting started